 Keep an eye out.
 Between visits, take a peek at your pet’s teeth and gums regularly to monitor for anything strange.

 Use your head—toothbrush head, that is.
 Not many pet parents brush their pets’ teeth, but even weekly care can make a difference.
 The earlier you start, the easier it is to get into the brushing groove.
 Just remember: Never use human toothpaste.
 We have special toothpaste just for pets.

 If brushing doesn’t quite work for you or your pet, dental chews can.
 They’re specially designed to be effective; plus they're delicious and can easily be part of your pet's normal treat routine.
 We have tons of options.
 Just ask us for details.

 Your pet’s diet can also play a central role in good dental health.
 We recommend several brands, backed by decades of scientific research and study, that help prevent plaque and tartar.

 Why Dental Cleanings?

-We are happy to discuss the details of dentistry!
-Call us for a consultation at (919) 471-0308.
-We want to help your pet live his or her best life, and dental care is a big part of that.
+We're happy to discuss all the details of dentistry.
+Call us at (919) 471-0308 for a consultation.
+We want to help your pet live his or her best life, and dental care is a big part of best care.